Herbs for Memory You Should Get Your Hands On

 This study may imply drinking green tea is an excellent option for women between 50 and 63 years old who are prone to age-related memory loss.

-Today, your green tea choices are wide, but if you want to maximize your intake, consider using Alkalizing Greens.
+Today, your green tea choices are wide, but if you want to maximize your intake, consider using an alkalizing greens product.
 This has green tea on top of potent super greens and other blends to maintain a healthier body and mind.

 2. Gotu Kola

-Ashwagandha is a popular Ayurvedic medicine that has a long list of potential benefits, including boosting the ability of the brain to remember.
+Ashwagandha is a popular Ayurvedic part of herbal medicine that has a long list of potential benefits, including boosting the ability of the brain to remember.

 The plant can prevent the buildup of amyloid plaques in the brain, which is a hallmark characteristic of Alzheimer’s disease.
 It does this by increasing a certain type of protein found in the liver.